coding-kitties/investing-algorithm-framework/README.md

     RESOURCE_DIRECTORY, TimeUnit, CCXTOHLCVMarketDataSource, Algorithm, \
     CCXTTickerMarketDataSource, MarketCredential, SYMBOLS

-# Define the symbols you want to trade for optimization, otherwise it will
+# Define the symbols you want to trade for optimization, otherwise the
+# algorithm will check if you have orders and balances on all available
-# check all available symbols on the market
+# symbols on the market
 symbols = ["BTC/EUR"]

 # Define resource directory and the symbols you want to trade